When pressure becomes pain.

-You can find out more about your unique relationship with stress by taking this free Stress 360 Assessment, which will also provide some quick ways to shift stress for good.
+You can find out more about your unique relationship with stress by taking a stress assessment.

 Just because everyone is stressed out these days doesn’t mean you have to suffer as well.
 In fact, we can do everyone else a favor by taking responsibility for the energy we bring to the time and space that we’re in.
 Stress and feeling stressed out are highly contagious, so by taking time to recharge regularly we can have calm energy that helps others around us calm down too.

 “Stress is like a rocking chair.
 It gives us something to do but gets us nowhere.” — Erma Bombeck